puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 {{< /details >}}

-Let's walk through the how the expression configs work with leaderboards, when a game is completed we pluck a set of augmentations from:
+To try and make this more concrete, let's walk through how expression configs work with leaderboards.
+When a game is completed we pluck a set of augmentations from:

 - The puzzle frontmatter
   - (if set) the variant